ScottySchmidt/data-engineer-aws/README.md

 # AWS Data Engineer Pipeline
 This real-world data engineering assessment comes from a Databricks consulting firm.
 It was designed to serve as a representative sample of the type of real work done in data sourcing, cloud storage, analytics, automation, and infrastructure as code.
 This project builds an automated AWS data engineering pipeline that ingests public data from the BLS and DataUSA APIs, stores raw files in Amazon S3, processes the datasets, and generates summary reports.
 The workflow uses AWS Lambda, S3, SQS, EventBridge, and IAM to support scheduled ingestion, event-driven processing, and downstream reporting.
-It also includes multiple deployment approaches using OpenTofu, AWS Cloud Formation and GitHub Actions CI/CD to show how the same pipeline can be managed with infrastructure as code and automation.
+It also includes multiple deployment approaches using OpenTofu and AWS Cloud Formation.

 ## Pipeline Stages
 **Ingest → Store → Analyze → Deploy-as-Code**